A while ago, I discussed my new fondness for minimalist exploration (see here).

 As usual, violators are at risk for legal apprehension (see here) that could mandate them to pay for financial compensation or possible imprisonment if caught violating the law.

-But if you’re a regular Urbex practitioner, you don’t really care about these thing, do you?
+But if you’re a regular Urbex practitioner, you don’t really care about these things, do you?

 That last picture is particularly amazing!
 The dome is beautiful…